We pollute

 Painting and antifoul:

-As part of the 2027 refit, SV Enola will be stripped of her white chemical hull paint to reveal her raw aluminium hull.
-Antifouling will still be required, but we’re carefully choosing the most environmentally friendly solution.
+In 2027, SV Enola will have her white chemical hull paint stripped for a raw aluminium finish.
+We are choosing the most environmentally friendly antifouling solution.

 Petroleum based materials and equipment: